-We have audited the accompanying consolidated balance sheets of AECOM Technology Corporation (the "Company") as of September 30, 2006 and 2005, and the related consolidated statements of income, comprehensive income, shareholders' deficit, and cash flows for each of the three years in the period ended September 30, 2006.
+We have audited the accompanying consolidated balance sheets of AECOM Technology Corporation (the "Company"), as of September 30, 2006 and 2005 (restated), and the related consolidated statements of income, comprehensive income, stockholders' deficit (restated), and cash flows for each of the three years in the period ended September 30, 2006.
 These financial statements are the responsibility of the Company's management.
 Our responsibility is to express an opinion on these financial statements based on our audits.